michaelmaniscalco/network/README.md

 # network
 async network library using work contracts

-currently supports async receive for udp and tcp, async accept for listener sockets and multicast. definitely a work in progress as there are plenty of features yet to add.
+WIP - multicast is not ready yet. lots of logging and error handling to be added

-# NOTES on the multicast example
+# multicast example
-The multicast example relies on the ip address `239.54.12.234`.
+The multicast example relies on the ip address `239.0.0.1`.
 It will not work without it.
-If you want to run this example check for the `239.54.12.234` using `ip address` to list all interfaces and ip addresses.
+If you want to run this example check for the `239.0.0.1` using `ip address` to list all interfaces and ip addresses.

 Example: